FIFTEEN CLASSROOMS WILL WIN $1,000!

 What if you could witness UNICEF's work right from your own classroom?

 When you Trick-or-Treat for UNICEF this Halloween, you could win a Global Citizenship Technology Grant, enriching your classroom and bring the world to your students.
 Entrants will be asked to answer the question: "If you won a $1,000 technology grant, what would you do to advance global citizenship in your classroom?"
 Let us know how you would introduce new technology to your classroom and help your students think globally!

 To be eligible to win, K-8 teachers must submit their donations before December 1, 2014.
+The deadline to enter is January 9, 2015.
 Fifteen teachers will win, and prizes will be awarded in February 2015!